iPhone 12 Price Reportedly Higher Than The 11, As Apple’s Sales Targets Decline

 According to the report, a tipster claiming to be close to the supply chain took to Chinese social media site Weibo to claim the iPhone 12 will cost $749.
 Problems in the production of the new device are reportedly causing Apple to rethink both its pricing structure and launch strategy.

-It seems the cost of building the new smartphone is higher than the company thought.
+It seems the cost of building the new smartphone is higher than the company expected.
 A complete iPhone 12 reportedly costs $50 more to manufacture than the iPhone 11, possibly because of expensive 5G components and a new OLED display.
 Apple has directly offset this additional outlay by pushing it onto consumers.

 Furthermore, the manufacturing process is reportedly proving to be a headache for this year’s iPhone line up.
 The same source said Apple’s suppliers cannot keep up with the initial orders the company made.
-Cupertino was planning to have 80 million units available to sell between an October launch and the end of the Holiday Season.
+Cupertino was planning to have 80 million units available to sell between an October launch and the end of the holiday season.

 As reported by Yahoo Finance, analysts saw the delay of the new product coming.
 They also thought the 80 million sales goal was ambitious amid the coronavirus pandemic, although Apple insisted it can sell that many units.
 If manufacturers are unable to keep up with the firm’s demands, sales expectations will need to be reassessed.